Conkwer/mtf-repacker/readme.txt

 Authors:
 -----------------------------------------------

-Based on reasearches of many open-source contributors.
+Based on reasearches of many open-source contributors who provided documentations and examples of code.
+Thanks Darkstone homebrew community for their ongoing efforts.
 "MTF unpacker/packer for Darkstone" is open-source, so you're free to modify the code as needed.